StasiS-web/StasiS-web/README.md

 ## About me 🤓:
 * 🖥 Working on becoming a Full-Stack Developer.
-* 🎯 I’m currently focused learning C# at Soft Uni.
+* 🎯 I’m currently focused learning C# at SoftUni.
 * 🌱 On this site, you can find my homework from SoftUni and some extra solutions from Hacker Rank.
 * 💡 I'm really passionate about computers and programming and possess knowledge of HTML/CSS..
 * ⚡  Fun fact: I love Yoga, Cycling, Ice-skating & Swimming and reading books.